A note for EU students commencing study in or after academic year 2021/22

 EU, other EEA and Swiss national students who are starting their studies in the UK in or after the 2021/22 academic year should be aware that there are important changes to the national tuition fee regulations and student finance eligibility criteria.
 Many EU students will no longer be eligible for home fee status or student finance, although there will be some exceptions.
 Please visit the UK government website for further details.
 All EU, EEA and Swiss national students who are considering starting a course in the UK in or after academic year 2021/22 are advised to check their eligibility with Student Finance England as soon as possible and well in advance of commencing study.

 Loans and bursaries are available to support eligible students' university tuition fees and living costs.
 You will not have to repay your student loan until after you leave the course and your income is over the threshold amount for your repayment plan.
-The threshold amounts change on 6 April every year.
-At the time of writing the threshold amount for repayment plan 2 is £27,295 per year.
+The income thresholds are subject to change.
+The threshold for repayment plan 2 is currently £27,295 per year.

 Tuition fees 2022/23

-You will find tuition fees included on the summary page for each course.
-Home students will not usually need to pay the course fee up front as non-means tested tuition fee loans are available from Student Finance England.
+You will find information about tuition fees on the summary page for each of our courses.
+Home students will not usually need to pay the tuition fees up front as non-means tested tuition fee loans are available from Student Finance England.